Kennedy Ring

 Kennedy Elizabeth Ring (born January 9, 2007) is an American college soccer player who plays as a midfielder for the Penn State Nittany Lions.

 Early life

 Ring grew up in the Albany suburb of East Greenbush, New York.
 She began playing soccer with Greenbush SC when she was four.
 She later moved to World Class FC, earning ECNL All-American and conference player of the year honors twice.
 She joined the varsity team at Columbia High School in eighth grade, scoring 50 goals with 32 assists over five seasons and being named United Soccer Coaches All-American twice.
 In her senior year in 2024, she led the team to the Class AA state title game, and its third consecutive sectional crown, and was named the Class AA player of the year and the New York Gatorade Player of the Year.
 She committed to Penn State before her junior year over offers from Pittsburgh and Virginia.
 After graduating one semester early, she trained with the Orlando Pride in the spring of 2025.

+College career

+Ring made 18 appearances as a substitute for the Penn State Nittany Lions as a freshman in 2025.